Participation

 Conflict of interest

-In the assessment process impartiality and the absence of conflict of interest are very important.
-What exactly is considered a conflict of interest is defined by the EUnetHTA methodology.
-It is a situation when an individual or an organization performs activities for which it receives financial or non-financial remuneration from the manufacturer/marketing authorization holder of the assessed medical technology.
+Impartiality and the absence of interests are very important in the evaluation process.
+What exactly is considered a conflict of interest is defined by European law.
+It is a situation where an individual or organisation carries out activities for which they receive a financial or non-financial offer from the manufacturer/registration holder of the health technology being evaluated.

-In order for a specific expert or patient input to be included in the assessment, the author of the input in question must submit a statement describing his or her potential conflicts of interest.
+In order for a specific expert or patient input to be included in the evaluation, the author of the input in question must submit a declaration describing their potential conflicts of interest.

 How to participate in technology assessments